slackapi/bolt-js/README.md

   - `opts.convo_store` Implementation of ConversationStore, defaults to memory
   - `opts.context` `Function (req, res, next)` HTTP Middleware function to enrich incoming request with context
   - `opts.log` defaults to `true`, `false` to disable logging
+  - `opts.logger` Implementation of a logger.
+Defaults to built-in Slapp command line logger.
   - `opts.colors` defaults to `process.stdout.isTTY`, `true` to enable colors in logging
   - `opts.ignoreSelf` defaults to `true`, `true` to automatically ignore any messages from yourself.
 This flag requires the context to set `meta.app_bot_id` with the Slack App's users.profile.bot_id.
   - `opts.ignoreBots` defaults to `false`, `true` to ignore any messages from bot users automatically